klahnakoski/Qb/docs/SQL Shortcomings.md

     sum(CASE WHEN t.type='Load-Bank Transfer' THEN 1 ELSE 0 END)/91*30 numBankTransfer,
     sum(CASE WHEN t.type='Corporate Load' THEN 1 ELSE 0 END)/91*30 numCorporate

-Rule based partitions
+The benefit of partitions is that they are gaurenteed to not overlap.
+In this case, the <code>Other</code> part is left with all remaining transaction types.
+There is no double counting, and no missed values.

+    payType = {
+        "name":"payType",
+        "type":"set",
+        "partitions":[
+            {"name":"Fees", "where":{"term":{"type":"Fees"}}},
+            {"name":"BillPayment", "where":{"term":{"type":"Load-Bill Payment"}}},
+            {"name":"BankTransfer", "where":{"term":{"type":"Load-Bank Transfer"}}},
+            {"name":"Corporate", "where":{"term":{"type":"Corporate Load"}}},
+            {"name":"Other"}
+        ]
+    }

+    query = {
+    "from":transactions
+    "select":{"name":"num", "aggregate":"count"}
+    "edges":[
+        {"domain":payType}
+    ]
+    }

+If data can be split according to independent criterion, then you avoid the inevitable power-set that results.

+    SELECT
+        count(1) `count`
         CASE
-    WHEN c.account__number IS NOT NULL AND b.account__number IS NOT NULL AND b.autoload=1 THEN 'has Both w Auto' WHEN c.account__number IS NOT NULL AND b.account__number IS NOT NULL AND b.autoload=0 THEN 'has Both wo Auto' WHEN c.account__number IS NOT NULL AND b.account__number IS NOT NULL THEN 'has Both' WHEN c.account__number IS NOT NULL THEN 'has Card' WHEN b.autoload=1 THEN 'has Bank w Auto'
+        WHEN card_number IS NOT NULL AND b.bank_number IS NOT NULL AND b.autoload=1 THEN 'has Both w Auto' WHEN card_number IS NOT NULL AND b.bank_number IS NOT NULL AND b.autoload=0 THEN 'has Both wo Auto' WHEN card_number IS NOT NULL AND b.bank_number IS NOT NULL THEN 'has Both' WHEN card_number IS NOT NULL THEN 'has Card' WHEN b.autoload=1 THEN 'has Bank w Auto'
         WHEN b.autoload=0 THEN 'has Bank wo Auto'
         WHEN b.account_number IS NOT NULL THEN 'has Bank' ELSE 'No bank or card'
         END category,

-Ordering for presentation
+    FROM
+        accounts

+    statusDomain = {
+        "name":"category",
+        "type":"set",
+        "partitions":[
+            {"name":"has Both", "where":{"and":[
+                {"exists":"card_number"},
+                {"exists":"account_number"}
+            ]},
+            {"name":"has Card", "where":{"exists":"card_number"}},
+            {"name":"has Bank", "where":{"exists":"account_number"}},
+            {"name":"No bank or card"}
+        ]
+    }

+    autoDomain = {
+        "name":"category",
+        "type":"set",
+        "partitions":[
+            {"name":"w Auto", "where":{"eq":{"autoload": 1}}},
+            {"name":"wo Auto", "where":{"eq":{"autoload": 0}}},
+        ]
+    }

+    {
+    "from":accounts.
+    "select":{"name":"count", "aggregate":"count"}
+    "edges":[
+        {"name":"status", "domain":statusDomain},
+        {"name":"auto", "domain":autoDomain}
+    ]
+    }

+The using partition order to define the mutually exclusive sets reduces total number of rules written, but the order of presentation may be different

     ORDER BY
         CASE